Competitive Parenting In Singapore: What Does Joanne Peh Think Of It?

 Are we really more interested in how everyone else’s child is doing, rather than how our own child is progressing?
 And what exactly defines ‘progress’?

 Has Joanne already started preparing Baby Qi for Primary 1, we wonder?
-She reveals, “Is the ultimate goal here to prepare her for Pri 1?
+She reveals, “Is the ultimate goal here to prepare her for Primary 1?
 Yes and no.”

-“The processes she is experiencing increases her vocabulary, sharpens her communication skills, and helps her understand and apply simple concepts of Math.
-This does prepare her for Pri 1, but it isn’t the goal we are working towards.”
+“The processes she is experiencing increases her vocabulary sharpens her communication skills and helps her understand and apply simple concepts of Math.
+This does prepare her for Primary 1, but it isn’t the goal we are working towards.”

 “My main aim isn’t just to make learning fun, but fun FOR HER.
 Which means I need to spend time understanding and reading her cues rather than feel pressured about what other parents are doing.”